bolpin/friday_challenge/README.md

 ### Notes:
   * For the views feel free to use any web development framework you are familiar with and feel comfortable using
+  * The existing codebase has nothing added to it beyond initial project setup
   * If the project is taking too long then you may leave something out.
 Be sure to let us know so we can adjust the requirements

 ## Project Submission: